zehdi02/Senior-Design/README.md

 - Associating dialogues to the correct speaker
 - Establishing panels’ correct reading order
 - Caption/Description generation for the panel as a whole
+- In Yolov8, we want to augment our data to match real life scenarios better
+- Difficulties in running and evaluating Magi model
+- Long runtime training data for Mangavision

 ## Resources Exploration (Ideas Collection):